rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-bus-relay/relay-hybrid-connections-dotnet-api-overview.md

 ```

 ### <a name="receiving-data"></a>Receiving data

-The [HybridConnectionStream][HCStream] class allows for two way communication.
-In most use cases, you will want to continuously receive from the stream.
-If you are reading text from the stream, you may also want to use a [StreamReader](https://msdn.microsoft.com/library/system.io.streamreader(v=vs.110).aspx), which enables easier parsing of the data.
+The [HybridConnectionStream][HCStream] class enables two-way communication.
+In most cases, you continuously receive from the stream.
+If you are reading text from the stream, you might also want to use a [StreamReader](https://msdn.microsoft.com/library/system.io.streamreader(v=vs.110).aspx) object, which enables easier parsing of the data.
 For example, you can read data as text, rather than as `byte[]`.

-The following code reads individual lines of text from the stream until a cancellation is requested.
+The following code reads individual lines of text from the stream until a cancellation is requested:

 ```csharp
 // Create a CancellationToken, so that we can cancel the while loop